 A good business charge card should make business life easier.
-Think additional cards for employees, easy integration to accounting software and more.
-But what about the ability to earn Qantas Points from your business expenses, and later transfer them to any individual account?
+Think free Additional Employee Cards, easy integration to accounting software and more.
+But what about the ability to earn Qantas Points from your business expenses?
+How about later transferring points to any individual account?
+Check and check.
 Now we’re talking.

-Earn as a business, share the rewards with others
+Earn rewards as a business, share with others

-The Qantas Points your business earns when flying with Qantas will be tripled whenever eligible paid Qantas, Emirates and American Airlines flights are booked using the card.
+The Qantas Points your business earns when flying with Qantas will be tripled whenever you book eligible paid Qantas, Emirates and American Airlines flights with your card.

-A great feature of the QBR program is that members can transfer Qantas Points to anyone.
+A great feature of the QBR program is that businesses can transfer Qantas Points to anyone.
 Treat yourself, reward an employee, or even send a memorable gift to a friend.
-As long as they are a Qantas Frequent Flyer member, they’ll get 1 Qantas Point for every equivalent QBR point you send their way.
+Not a member?
+Get them to sign up for free.

 How’s that for flexibility?

-Smart money management: defer payment for up to 51 days
+Smart money management: cash flow flexibility with up to 51 days to pay for purchases

-The American Express Qantas Business Rewards Card is a charge card (not a credit card), meaning there is no preset spending limit, although that does not mean unlimited spending.
-Your purchases are approved based on a range of factors.
+The American Express Qantas Business Rewards Card is a charge card (not a credit card).
+There is no preset spending limit, although that doesn’t mean unlimited spending.
+Your purchases are approved based on a variety of factors.
 You spend what you need for your business, and then you pay it off in full the following month to avoid charges.

-American Express promotes this card as having ‘up to 51 days cash flow days’, meaning you have up to 51 days from the date of purchase to make a repayment.
-The actual number of days you have until repayment will depend on your billing cycle and payment due date.
+American Express promotes this card as having ‘up to 51 cash flow days’.
+This means you have up to 51 days from the date of purchase to make a repayment.
+The actual number of days you have until repayment will depend on your method of payment, when you make a purchase and when your statement is issued.
 See how it works in the video below.

-This means it’ll be much easier when it comes time to pay off the charge card statement, without needing to dip into your cash-on-hand and then make it back over time.
+This means it’ll be much easier when it comes time to pay off the charge card statement, without needing to dip into your cash-on-hand and then making it back over time.

 Be aware however that interest charges will apply if you use this feature.

-Share the benefits with up to 99 additional Employee Cards
+Share the benefit with no fee for up to 99 Employee Cards

-Organise up to 99 additional cards for employees or business associates that would benefit from holding one.
+Organise up to 99 Employee Cards for employees or business associates that would benefit from holding one at no extra cost.
 They can go out and make purchases on behalf of your business.
 No more reimbursements!